-Authorised AIFM must pay an annual supervision fee in the amount of 0.033% from the average quarterly asset value of funds operated but no less than EUR 3,557.
-Registered AIFM pays fixed supervision fee- EUR 900 per year.
+An AIFM authorised with the BoL must pay an annual supervision fee in the amount of 0.016% from the average quarterly asset value of funds operated but no less than EUR 3,557.
+A registered AIFM shall pay a fixed supervision fee of EUR 900 per year.